DrCQ/MaterialDesign-DataGridExample/README.md

 <img width="441" alt="DialogWindow_4_0" src="https://raw.githubusercontent.com/DrCQ/MaterialDesign-DataGridExample/master/DataGridExample/ScreenShots/DialogWindow_4_0.PNG">

-With MaterialDesignThemes version 4.1 the DataGrid of the AboutWindow shows the first element of the DataGrid with "selected" rectange, which is wrong!
+With MaterialDesignThemes version 4.1 the DataGrid of the AboutWindow shows the first element of the DataGrid with a "selected" rectange, which is wrong!

 <img width="441" alt="DialogWindow_4_0" src="https://raw.githubusercontent.com/DrCQ/MaterialDesign-DataGridExample/master/DataGridExample/ScreenShots/DialogWindow_4_1.PNG">